Close ILTakeCare Suggestion

 Disclaimer: The information provided in this blog is for educational and informational purposes only.
 It may contain outdated data and information regarding the Insurance industry and products.
 It is advised to verify the currency and relevance of the data and information before taking any major steps.
 ICICI Lombard is not liable for any inaccuracies or consequences resulting from the use of this outdated information.

-• Where to Find the Engine Number on a Bike?
+• Where to find the engine number on a bike?

 by mohit bohra | Mar 20, 2025

+If you still cannot find it, refer to your bike's owner's manual for assistance.
+Most of the time, it is included in a diagram that shows its location.
+You can also refer to the VIN plate.
 Most bikes also have the engine number inscribed under the seat or on the frame near the seat post.
 Removing the seat may help you find it.

 Dirt and grime can often obscure the engine number.
 If you still cannot read it, you may seek the help of a mechanic or dealership.